MOV-AI/movai_ports_and_messages_ce/README.md

   - TF: Used in the ROS TF subscriber and publisher port (explained below).
   - Timer: Used in the ROS timer port (explained below).
   - Transition: Used for transition ports (explained below) in a state node.
-  - Websocket: Used in ports that receive messages through websockets
+  - Websocket: Used in ports that receive messages through websockets.

 ## Ports
 - AioHTTP: